poole/poole/_posts/2018-10-08-self-arrow.md

 trait MyTrait {self => }
 // is equivalent to
 trait MyTrait2 {private val self = this}
 ```

-Without any context it can be dificult why one needs to give a different name to `this`, so let us show an example.
+Without any context it can be dificult to grasp why one needs to give a different name to `this`, so let us show a small example.

-We will define the implementation for a function (`Function1`) from some type `A` to `Option[B]` (for some type `B`).
+We will show the definition for a function (`Function1`) from some type `A` to `Option[B]` (for some type `B`).
 Moreover we will implement the `
-andThen` method to compose two functions like that, if the first function returns some value `B`
+andThen` method to compose two such functions, if the first function returns some value `B`
 (there is a powerful abstraction for this concept called a [kleisli arrow][kleisli], but it's out of the scope of this article).

 Let's start from the basic trait's definition: